-Servicing is best arranged by a contract placed with Potterton Myson Limited and further details are available from the local Potterton Regional Service Office.
+Servicing is best arranged by a contract placed with Potterton Myson Limited and further details are available from our Service Operations Department.

 The boiler DATA PLATE and WIRING DIAGRAM are attached to the inside of the controls cover.
 The boiler CODE NUMBER which should be quoted when ordering spares or requesting information is on the front of the control box.
 See FIG. 2.